Boxing legend Larry Holmes has some stories to tell. This is one of the many documented over the years during a Hall of Fame career.

 Larry Holmes is a boxing legend.
-Holmes is often ranked by boxing historians as one of the best fighters to ever lace up the gloves.
+Boxing historians often rank Holmes as one of the best fighters to lace up the gloves.

-He held the heavyweight title for nearly eight years during what many fans and scribes consider the Golden Era of the sport.
+He held the heavyweight title for nearly eight years during what many fans and scribes consider the sport’s Golden Era.

 He fought his way to the pinnacle of success despite (and because of) unscrupulous promoters, crooked officials, naysayers, and the shark-infested waters of boxing’s movers and shakers.

 It’s told with the help of business associates, competitors, broadcasters, friends, and family.